 Cavapoos are one of the cutest dog breeds around.
 They can be either small to medium-sized dogs, depending on the size of their Poodle parent.
 Typically, both males and females will measure between 9 and 14 inches, from paw to shoulder.
 They can also vary in weight, again depending on their Poodle parent, but typically they will weigh between 9 and 25 pounds.

 Cavapoos are famous for their soft and cuddly good looks.
 They can be mistaken for small stuffed animals, which is why teaching children proper dog handling etiquette is important.
 They will generally not grow any larger than their biggest parent.

 Coat & Colors

 Exercise & Living Conditions

-The Cavapoo is naturally inquisitive, and he is known to become quite bored during training sessions.
+Most Cavapoos are naturally inquisitive, and he is known to become quite bored during training sessions.
 The best way to tackle his short attention span is to keep training sessions short and fun, and again, you will keep his interest piqued with treats in hand.

 Patellar Luxation – put simply, this is where his kneecap becomes dislocated, and almost floats, and it can be quite painful, particularly when walking.

 Cardiac conditions – the Cavalier King Charles Spaniel is known to suffer from a variety of cardiac issues, and as such, there is a potential risk for these conditions.
 The most common concern is Mitral Valve Disease, which is often first identified by a heart murmur.

 Eye conditions – the most common eye concerns are Progressive Retinal Atrophy and Entropion, which if left untreated can cause blindness.